tie-pilot-qxw/triton-tlx/README.md

 ### Async memory access

+- `tlx.async_load(tensor_ptr, buffer, optional_mask, optional_other, cache_modifier, eviction_policy, is_volatile)`

+   Load a chunk of data from global memory into a local memory buffer asynchronously.

 - `buffer = tlx.async_descriptor_load(memdesc, [offsets], barrier)`

    Load a chunk of data from global memory into a local memory buffer.
 The global address, strides, and buffer size are defined by the memory descriptor.
 A barrier object is provided and signaled upon completion of the operation.